Busting Colorado Bankruptcy Myths

 Further, there are limitations to retirement accounts that are paid into your account as income.
 These accounts are not considered exempt.
 If the trustee can take some of your income-paying retirement accounts without removing your ability to support yourself, they will.

 These limitations can be confusing.
-Your bankruptcy attorney will discuss with you which accounts are potentially in danger or whether bankruptcy makes financial sense in your situation.
+Your Colorado bankruptcy attorney will discuss with you which accounts are potentially in danger or whether bankruptcy makes financial sense in your situation.

 7. Will creditors still be able to garnish my paycheck after I file for bankruptcy?